mcfonseca-lab/docker/rmats/README.md

-Dockerfile that includes rMATS and maser to perform RNA splicing analysis (last update on 05/12/2021)
+Dockerfile that includes rMATS and maser to perform RNA splicing analysis (last update on 05/12/2021).

+To run rmats, just call `python rmats.py`.

 Image latest version: 4.1.1